 All children will have access to home learning that is relevant to their current stage of learning.
 If parents feel the home learning does not cater for their child, or you have been unable to complete homework for a genuine reason, then please speak to the class teacher and adaptations can be made.

-It is our expectation that Home Learning will be completed carefully and returned on time.
+It is our expectation that home learning will be completed carefully and returned on time.
 Teachers will offer opportunities through the week to provide support for children to help them with any Home Learning that is confusing or difficult to complete.
-Where Home Learning is frequently missed or not completed, late or of poor quality, the children’s parents or carers will be contacted by the class teacher and it may be that the children will have to attend the lunchtime club to ensure it is completed.
+Where home learning is frequently missed or not completed, late or of poor quality, the children’s parents or carers will be contacted by the class teacher and it may be that the children will have to complete their home learning in their own time at break or lunch.

-Teachers will review all the Home Learning that is handed in and feedback will be given.
+Teachers will review all the home learning that is handed in and feedback will be given.
 This might include a comment, question or an initial.
 It is important to note that this feedback may be verbal or given in other ways in the classroom, and will not only be written on the piece of work or in the child’s book.
-Pupils who produce Home Learning of a high standard may be awarded a house point or proud post, and each class will have a Home Learning Champion for the term.
+Pupils who produce home learning of a high standard may be awarded a house point or proud post, and each class will have three Home Learning Champions for the term.